Support for displaced care workers in the South East

 Here to help

-If you are a “displaced care worker” – an overseas care worker with a Health & Care Worker Visa, living in the south east, who has lost their sponsorship due to their sponsor’s license being revoked – SESCA is here to help.
+If you are a “displaced care worker” – an overseas care worker with a Health & Care Worker Visa, living in the South-East, who has lost their sponsorship due to their sponsor’s license being revoked – SESCA is here to help.

-Through the Department of Health and Social Care 2024-2026 International Recruitment Fund, we are assisting displaced care workers to find new sponsorship with reputable adult social care providers operating in the South-East.
+Through the Department of Health and Social Care 2024-2027 International Recruitment Fund, we are assisting displaced care workers to find new sponsorship with reputable adult social care providers operating in the South-East.
 We are also providing support to sponsors for recruitment, training, and onboarding to ensure a smooth transition into your new role.

 group talking